bbzfc/bbzfc/docs/bbzfc_specs/trusted_helper_servers.md

 The following are some of the possible tasks that trusted servers will be able to perform autonomously:

-- Various databases management and access can be split between multiple trusted servers.
+- The management of the various databases can be split up between multiple trusted servers.
 - Individuals **Game Worlds** with matches can be split between multiple trusted servers.
 - It will be possible to host a large **Game world** with thousands of players between multiple trusted servers.
 This can be realistically achieved with real-time flow of NPC objects and players between the different servers.